gdevic/A-Z80/cpu/readme.txt

 ./<block>/simulation/modelsim/test_<block>.mpf

-Before you can load and simulate them using Modelsim, you need to set up the environment by running Python script(s) at:
+Before you can load and simulate them using Modelsim, you need to set up the environment by running a set of Python scripts at each functional block:
 ./<block>/simulation/modelsim/work/setup.py

-Run it on every module's directory.
+Run each one of them to create necessary directories that Modelsim needs.

 Each Modelsim project contains a set of predefined waveform scripts which you can load before running a simulation of a particular submodule.
 The scripts are named according to a sub-module to test:
 ./<block>/simulation/modelsim/wave_<submodule>.do

-All tests are written in SystemVerilog (and have extension *.sv).
-They loosely make up a set of directed, functional test benches.
+All tests and test benches are written in SystemVerilog (and have extension *.sv).

 ----------------------------------------------------------------------------------
 Email me if you have any questions,